Cerchie/my-site-and-blog/posts/looking-back-on-a-year-of-kafka.md

 date: '2024-01-29'
 ---

-# Kafka Summit London 5k Fun Run
+# Looking Back On a Year of Learning Kafka

 I have sensory issues.
 I’ve never pursued a diagnosis, but I deal with these issues on a daily basis.
 My home resembles Gollum’s cave because overhead lighting gives me a headache.
 A long trip to the grocery store can leave me so overstimulated and overwhelmed that I need to go to bed at seven.
 If I don’t get medium-impact exercise for more than two days in a row, I develop tics.
 If you say my name while I’m in hyperfocus I won’t hear you.